Last Updated: September 4, 2023

 or microfinance industry, which aims to assist very poor households.

-In the United States, the microloan idea has yet to gain the popularity it enjoys in emerging markets.
-However, the Small Business Administration (SBA) does sponsor a microloan program.
+In the United States, the microloan idea has yet to gain the popularity it enjoys in emerging markets, and it is certainly not practiced in the same manner just described.
+Frankly the research does not show that microloans have the same transformational impact in America as can be seen in smaller economies.
+However, the federal Small Business Administration (SBA) does sponsor a microloan program.
+Only small businesses and non-profit day care centers are eligible applicants.

-The SBA does not fund potential entrepreneurs directly, but rather through nonprofit organizations that they call intermediaries.
+The SBA does not fund potential entrepreneurs directly.
+Instead it works through nonprofit organizations that they call intermediaries.
 The maximum loan they may make available to any individual borrower is $50,000, with the average at about $13,000.
 The maximum repayment period is 6 years.
 Interest rates typically are higher than those found at a mainstream financial institution.
+Unlike some other SBA programs, such as the 7(a) program, the microloan program is not a loan guarantee but rather an outright loan.

 The intermediaries for the microloan program are required to provide technical assistance (business advice) to loan recipients.